dougbutner/web-4/README.md

 ## How do Time Tokens work?
 Time tokens store a time unit (integer) with a unique user identifier (string) in a hash signed by the user's biocryptographic signature.

-Time tokens are a concept, and thus ca platform independent, and partial versions can be implemented on any blockchain that allows storage of small data or even in a relational database.
+Time tokens are a concept, and thus platform independent, and can be implemented at least partially on any blockchain that allows storage of small data or even in a relational database.
+When combined with

 Here is the minimum information stored in a time token, using [JWT](https://jwt.io/introduction/) as an example
 ```